SAP CENTER AT SAN JOSE RULES & REGULATIONS

 • Noise-makers: No extraneous noise-making devices are permitted inside the building.
 These items include, but are not limited to: horns, whistles, air horns, cymbals, cow bells, bugles, thundersticks, etc.

-• Prohibited Items: Cans, glass bottles, thermos-type containers, hard-sided coolers, balloons, laser pens, masks, noisemakers such as air horns, flowers and gifts are not allowed in SAP Center.
+• Prohibited Items: Liquids, Cans, glass bottles, thermos-type containers, hard-sided coolers, balloons, laser pens, selfie-sticks, Go-Pros, masks, sealed or wrapped packages, noisemakers such as but not limited to air horns, iPads, flowers and gifts for a performing artist(s) are not allowed in SAP Center at San Jose.
 If the guest cannot dispose of prohibited items or return them to his/her vehicle, the guest can check in their items and pick them up when leaving.
-Guests, including law enforcement personnel not working in an official capacity, are prohibited from bringing weapons into SAP Center.
+Guests, including law enforcement personnel not working in an official capacity, are prohibited from bringing weapons into SAP Center at San Jose.
 Weapons may not be checked in and include, but are not limited to, firearms, explosives, handcuffs, batons, stun guns, knives, tear gas and pepper spray.
 Guests with these items will not be allowed in the building and, if already in the building, will be required to take the item from the building or be evicted.

 • Re-Entry: SAP Center has a general “no re-entry” policy during all events.
 Should a guest of the arena have an emergency or a legitimate purpose to exit and re-enter the building, the guest may obtain proper authorization and have their ticket scanned out.
 As a rule, only one guest per group is allowed to exit and re-enter.